RhynoLabs/TimeLordRegeneration/README.md

 DIMENSIONS

-Gallifrey - Planet of the Time Lords - will have liquid artron pools and Gallifrey Diamond Ore which can be used to craft the White-Point Star (used to create Elixir of Life)
+Gallifrey - Planet of the Time Lords - will have liquid artron pools and Azbantium ore which can be used to craft the White-Point Star (used to create Elixir of Life)

 BLOCKS

-Gallifrey Diamond Ore
+Azbantium Ore - Mined with Netherite Pickaxe
+Azbantium Block
 Liquid Artron